lingliw/panTool/padocTool/input/includes/web-sites-python-troubleshooting-deployment.md

-If you need to review the deployment output, including the custom deployment script output, navigate to the  **DEPLOYMENTS** page on the Azure Management Portal.
+If you need to review the deployment output, including the custom deployment script output, navigate to the  **DEPLOYMENTS** page on the Azure Classic Management portal.

 Expand the desired deployment: